Fewer Classes Waiting for California Community College Students

 In this video, Chancellor Francisco Rodriguez discusses the role of community colleges.

-How Students are Handling Cuts
+How Students Are Handling Cuts

-The California community college system is now facing wait lists for courses that contain around 470,000 students who could not get the classes they need to proceed with their degree programs.
+The California community college system is now facing wait lists for courses that contain around 470,000 students who could not get the necessary classes to proceed with their degree programs.
 The Fresno Bee reports that the problems are further complicated by an influx of veterans returning home and wanting to use their benefits to pursue a college education.
-Students in the California State University system are also looking to fulfill some of their course requirements at state community colleges if the courses are full at the university level.
+Students in the California State University system are also looking to fulfill some of their course requirements at state community colleges if the courses are complete at the university level.

 Next Round: November Elections

 However, if Proposition 30 is voted down, community college officials estimate that would amount to around a $338 million loss for the school system.
-That could result in elimination of as many as 40 percent of all courses at community colleges throughout the state.
+That could result in the elimination of as many as 40 percent of all courses at community colleges throughout the state.
 The effects of those cuts could be far-reaching indeed.

 “We’re going to discover we don’t have the educated workforce that we need,” Scott warned in the Fresno Bee.